thangdang03/HTML_CSS_JavaScript_Project/README.md

 This repository contains a collection of mini-projects built using **HTML**, **CSS**, and **JavaScript**.
 Each project is organized in its own subfolder and focuses on a specific concept or functionality to help strengthen core frontend development skills.

-## 📂 Project Structure
-javascriptproject/
-│
-├── weatherapp/ # A simple weather app using OpenWeather API ├── calculator/ # (Coming soon) Basic calculator app ├── todolist/ # (Coming soon) To-do list with localStorage └── ... # More projects will be added here

 ## 🛠 Technologies Used

 - HTML5